Advisory committee members pave the way for positive care experiences for future patients

 "It's nice to walk into the Cancer Center for something positive," she says.
 "I was able to meet other people with similar passions and interests, but different perspectives.
 Everyone is there for really pure purposes."

-What makes a good board member?
+What makes a good committee member?

 - Experience in adult cancer care